 Founded in 1852, Mount Sinai is one of the oldest and largest teaching hospitals in the United States.
-The entire Mount Sinai health system has over 7,400 physicians, and 3,815 beds.
-In New York metropolitan area, the hospital has 8 campuses.
-Its expertise in population health, along with its service to socioeconomically, demographically and culturally varied populations, means Mount Sinai is uniquely positioned to take on the challenge of delivering high-quality care to underserved people.
+The entire Mount Sinai health system has over 7,400 physicians and 3,815 beds.
+In the New York metropolitan area, the hospital has 8 campuses.
+Its expertise in population health, along with its service to socioeconomically, demographically, and culturally varied populations, means Mount Sinai is uniquely positioned to take on the challenge of delivering high-quality care to underserved people.

 "East Harlem is an area of high poverty and is predominantly Hispanic and Black.
 Central Harlem also has a high poverty rate and is predominantly Black and Hispanic," said Dr. Cardinale Smith, chief quality officer for cancer at Mount Sinai.
 "A high proportion of residents in both Harlems live in public housing.

 "In contrast, the Upper East Side is one of the wealthiest areas in the country and predominantly white," she added.
 "The healthcare disparities in the patients we care for were even more visible during the pandemic."